jrean/laravel-user-verification/README.md

 #### Actions

-The three following methods are endpoints you can join by defining the proper route(s) of your choice.
+The two following methods are endpoints you can join by defining the proper route(s) of your choice.

-* `getVerificationToken()`

-Handle the verification token generation.

 * `getVerification($token)`

 Handle the user verification.
-It requires a string parameter that should represent the verification token to verify.
+It requires a string parameter representing the verification token to verify.

 * `getVerificationError()`